Vortigern

 stories about Vortigern and Vortimer.
 Early chronicle

-entries show us a Vortigern who favors the English;
+entries show us a Vortigern who favors the English; later,

-original name would then be unknown, though (very
+then be unknown, though (very speculatively), it may have

-speculatively), it may have been Theodosius (Teithfallt or
+been Theodosius (Teithfallt or

 Tudwal).
 'Britu' might be a candidate, but that